kricen/tsrl/README.md

   token, err := bucket.BorrowToken("key")

-  // when finish you job ,you should release the token
+  // when finish your job ,you should release the token

   bucket.ReleaseToken(token)